 In recent times the demand for vaping products has moved on from the standard eGo electronic cigarettes with batteries built in, to the box mod.
 The box mod is a separate battery which you can add to any tank, with features that are far superior to the regular e-cigarette.
-These types of electronic cigarettes however, in most cases, use a separate removable battery known as the 18650.
+These types of electronic cigarettes however, in most cases, use a separate removable battery such as the 18650, 20700 & 21700.
 This type of battery is now in high demand, and unfortunately with high demand comes some inferior products with many less reputable manufacturers trying to take advantage.
 To vape safely you need to understand how to properly use your e-cigarette to avoid accidents that could harm you and your device.
 These types of batteries are very powerful and can be dangerous if misused.

 - Recognize that your e-cigarette is not a toy.
 It is a high-tech device that deserves your respect.
 As such, you should only purchase your electronic cigarettes, mods, and related products from reputable vendors that have a track record of providing quality offerings to their customers.